an-spideog/atb-uladh/src/nouns.md

 	+ *gamhna, fiacla* etc.

 ## 4.4.
 The usage of the genitive
 Often when someone is listening to native speakers they'll hear the nominative case in use where they'd be expecting the genitive case.
 This is a tendency that's been growing in the language for hundreds of years but it's clear that the change is not fully complete yet.
-It's heard to assess the situation exactly but the following rules can help show the current state.
+It's hard to assess the situation exactly but the following rules can help show the current state.

 + (i) The genitive is alive and well in phrases and sayings which people essentially know by heart, namely:
 	+ *i lár an lae/na hoíche*